cryptostorage/cryptostorage.com/README.md

 - OmiseGo

 # Download and verify the source code
-Download and verifying the source code is **highly recommended** but not required to use this tool.
+Downloading and verifying the source code is **highly recommended** but not required to use this tool.

 Verifying the source code ensures you have a legitimate copy of this tool that has been publicly reviewed and has not been modified by an attacker.